seandavi/teaching/uvi-spring-2022/labs/shell-basics-lab.md

 ## Prior to the lab

 1. Download [shell-lesson-data.zip](https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip) and move the file to your Desktop.
 Unzip/extract the file.
 Let your instructor know if you need help with this step.
 You should end up with a new folder called shell-lesson-data on your Desktop.
+2. We will be using the Terminal window in `Rstudio` for this session.
+While this is not the usual way to teach these materials, it will allow us to stick to the `Rstudio` environment so that as you work on your R work, you can jump into the shell easily in the future.

 IF YOU HAVE Rstudio installed, the following is OPTIONAL, but useful.